 Women can gain employment by seeking apprenticeships or assistant positions in the trade of their choice.
 Some states require both on-the-job training as well as classroom education to receive licensure.
 Your license level will dictate the jobs you may work on and the level of supervision you may need.
-Licenses also need to be kept up-to-date and often require a renewal application every year or few years.
+Licenses also need to be kept up-to-date and often require a renewal application every year or a few years.
 Some licenses also require continued education to remain up-to-date.

 As an Entrepreneur

 Entering the skilled trades as an entrepreneur can provide women control over their work, work environment, and future.
 Some entrepreneurs may choose to work independently as an independent contractor, while others may start with multiple employees.
-Skilled trade professions often require certain degrees of experience to gain licensure in, which can be gained through educational programs or apprenticeships.
+Skilled trade professions often require certain degrees of experience to gain licensure, which can be gained through educational programs or apprenticeships.

 Once the appropriate license is gained, skilled tradeswomen can utilize contacts and referrals to freelance and build a reputation and brand.
 Other tips for building a business may include writing out a business plan, being truly passionate about what you are doing, and being professional—from your services to your organization—from the beginning.
 Business owners and sole proprietors can also eliminate one of the traditional risks and pain points of going into business in the skilled trades by utilizing new digital payment processing technology, which helps businesses accept more forms of payment and reduces delays between completing a project and accepting payment.

 Women looking to enter the skilled trade workforce independently may experience hardships that their male counterparts do not recognize as the gender gap of entrepreneurship.
 This may include: